goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 1.3 Wrap common utilities as npm packages
+## ![✔] 1.3 Wrap common utilities as packages, consider publishing

-**TL;DR:** In a large app that constitutes a large codebase, cross-cutting-concern utilities like a logger, encryption and alike, should be wrapped by your code and exposed as private npm packages.
-This allows sharing them among multiple codebases and projects
+**TL;DR:** Place all reusable modules in a dedicated folder, e.g., "libraries", and underneath each module in its own folder, e.g., "/libraries/logger".
+Make the module an independent package with its own package.json file to increases the module encapsulation, and allows future publishing to a repository.
+In a Monorepo setup, modules can be consumed by 'npm linking' to their physical paths, using ts-paths or by publishing and installing from a package manager repository like the npm registry

-**Otherwise:** You'll have to invent your deployment and the dependency wheel
+**Otherwise:** Clients of a module might import and get coupled to internal functionality of a module.
+With a package.json at the root, one can set a package.json.main or package.json.exports to explicitly tell which files and functions are part of the public interface

 🔗 [**Read More: Structure by feature**](./sections/projectstructre/wraputilities.md)